JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/dist/estSamplesNeeded/estErrorRatesHalf.html" rel="estErrorRatesHalf">![estErrorRatesHalf](./docs/plots/dist/estSamplesNeeded/estErrorRatesHalf.png)</a>

-The amount of extra sampling closely follows the number of samples needed, adding around 30-75% extra work, as the following plots vs margin show:
+The amount of extra sampling closely follows the number of samples needed, adding around 30-70% extra work, as the following plots vs margin show:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/extra/extraVsMarginByFuzzDiff/extraVsMarginByFuzzDiffLogLinear.html" rel="extraVsMarginByFuzzDiffLogLinear">![extraVsMarginByFuzzDiffLogLinear](./docs/plots/extra/extraVsMarginByFuzzDiff/extraVsMarginByFuzzDiffLogLinear.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/extra/extraVsMarginByFuzzDiff/extraVsMarginByFuzzDiffPct.html" rel="extraVsMarginByFuzzDiffPct">![extraVsMarginByFuzzDiffPct](./docs/plots/extra/extraVsMarginByFuzzDiff/extraVsMarginByFuzzDiffPct.png)</a>

+The extra samples goes up as our guesses for the error rates go up.
+In these plots we use the fuzzPct as a proxy for what the error rates might be.

 In the best case, the simulation accurately estimates the distribution of audit sample sizes.
 But because there is so much variance in that distribution, the audit sample sizes are significantly overestimated.
-To emphasize this point, here are plots of samples needed and nmrvs, for both clca and polling, when there is a constant mvr fuzz of .01 and the estimation also use .01 fuzz:
+To emphasize this point, here are plots of samples needed and nmrvs, one for CLCA and one for polling (actual and estimated fuzz of 1%:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/extra/clcaVariance/clcaVarianceLogLinear.html" rel="clcaVarianceLogLinear">![clcaVarianceLogLinear](./docs/plots/extra/clcaVariance/clcaVarianceLogLinear.png)</a>
 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/extra/pollingVariance/pollingVarianceLogLinear.html" rel="pollingVarianceLogLinear">![pollingVarianceLogLinear](./docs/plots/extra/pollingVariance/pollingVarianceLogLinear.png)</a>